-The most common reason for floors creaking is the use of incorrect nails holding the floor down to the joists.
+- The use of incorrect nails holding the floor down to the joists.
 In the case of chipboard floors these nails should be annular ring shank nails.
 These nails (usually 2 inches long) have serrations all round the shaft and are slightly screw like in appearance.
-There may also have been an insufficient quantity of them used.
+There may also have been an insufficient quantity of nails used

 Other reasons for floors creaking are because a joint in the floor is not supported properly on a joist.
 A timber and plasterboard wall placed on top of the floor is not securely fixed to the floor, and any floor movement is causing the fixings to squeak.
 The floor joists themselves are not properly secured and are bowing or twisting under the floor.

 Drill a pilot hole and countersink it for each screw.
-The screw heads can be covered with wood filler as in 6 in the diagram below.
+The screw heads can be covered with wood filler as in point 6 in the diagram below.
 Make sure you check for cables and pipes before drilling and screwing.
 Use additional screws if there is any more than 300mm in between the existing nails along the line of the joists.

 To remove a board or boards it will be necessary to cut the tongue from the board using a sharp chisel or a power saw.
 Once the tongue of the board is cut, careful prising of the board upward, should lift the nails with it, allowing them to be removed.
 There is always a danger here of damaging the board (even the pros do) so be prepared to get a new board or two.

 With a tongue and groove chipboard floor, the joint along the long edge of the board is not normally supported, the tongue and groove give it the strength when supported along this length by the joists.
 The long joint should always run at right angles to the joists.

-In the diagram the nail holding the soleplate to the floor is only secured into the floor board.
+In the diagram, the nail holding the soleplate to the floor is only secured into the floor board.
 This will work loose and is sometimes the cause of the creaking noise.
 This can be diagnosed quite easily because it will generally leave a gap between the underside of the skirting and the floor.
-This can sometimes be cured by tapping in small timber wedges,3, and filling the remaining gap with gap filling adhesive or even the careful application of spray foam.
+This can sometimes be cured by tapping in small timber wedges,"3", and filling the remaining gap with gap filling adhesive or even the careful application of spray foam.

 They may also be twisting within the floor void.
-Number 5 shows a joist added and bolted to the existing to strengthen the floor, while 2 shows a noggin fixed in between the floor joists to stop the twist.
+Number "5" shows a joist added and bolted to the existing to strengthen the floor, while 2 shows a noggin fixed in between the floor joists to stop the twist.
 Check the ends of the joists are fixed to the wall.
 If they are loose they must be fixed securely.